REGULATED STATE OPERATIONS

 - 80 dams

-We are actively involved in helping to maintain our water infrastructure and we invest more than $1 billion annually into our systems to ensure continued reliability for our customers, who count on us every day.
+We are actively involved in helping to maintain our water infrastructure and we invest more than $1 billion annually into our systems to provide continued reliability for our customers, who count on us every day.
 In most of our service areas, high-quality water service still costs about or less than a penny per gallon.

 Our regulated subsidiaries are subject to economic regulation by state public utility commissions (PUCs).
 That means that in each state we operate, water quality and service rates are subject to extensive regulation by state PUCs, as well as environmental, health and safety and water quality regulations by federal, state and local governments.